karotka/arduino/aqua.lcd.comp/README.md

 Properties
 ----------

+2018-08-21:
+	Actually I working on new shield for Arduino Mega with serial display connection, web interface with (Microsoft Metro design) Esp8266 and other new features

 - Computer for manage aquarium lights and measurment the tempereature

 It is possible to set many modes of change light color in time.